 Chargebacks caused by merchant errors

 Merchant error chargebacks are very common, but fortunately, they are also some of the easiest to reduce.
 With every chargeback comes a reason code, and merchant error reason codes will tell you exactly what went wrong.
-Use these codes to isolate problems in your sales chain that are causing chargebacks.
+Use these codes to isolate the danger problems in your sales chain that are causing chargebacks.
 Perhaps a product description is unclear or misleading.
 You may be over-promising on lead times or delivery guarantees.
 Whatever the issue, use your previous merchant error chargebacks to your advantage.